ImmanuelCurrah/PlaceHolder-P1/README.md

 ## Project Description

 My project is going to be a simple game using a Yu-gi-oh Card database.
-The basic functionality will be two randomly drawn cards from a monster pool.
-Whichever card has a higher attack versus the opposing cards defense will win.
-Awarding the player a point.
+The player will also be able to choose an avatar from another api.
+Two cards will be drawn at random.
+The card that's attack points are greater then the other's defensive will win.
+After a certain amount of wins or loses the game will be over and restart.

 ## API and Data Sample